marick/structural-typing/README.md

                 (each-of :fill-color :line-color) rgb-string?})
 ```

-The highlighted line above says that all the `:points` must satisfy the constraints
+The highlighted line above says that all values of the `:points` collection must satisfy the predicates that
+define a
-from `:Point`.
+`:Point`.
 (The name `includes` was chosen to remind you that the `:points`
 are allowed to have additional fields.)
 An error looks like this:

 ```clojure